You are here:

 Case Summary: Hecla Mining Company Settlement for the Bunker Hill Mining and Metallurgical Complex Superfund Site

-On June 13, 2011, a settlement agreement with the Hecla Mining Company to resolve its liabilities at the Bunker Hill Mining and Metallurgical Complex Superfund Site in northern Idaho was filed with the U.S. District Court for the District of Idaho.
+On June 13, 2011, a settlement agreement to resolve Hecla Mining Company's liabilities at the Bunker Hill Mining and Metallurgical Complex Superfund Site in northern Idaho was filed with the U.S. District Court for the District of Idaho.
 The agreement settles the government's claims relating to liabilities under the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA, commonly known as Superfund).

 Under the settlement, Hecla will pay $263.4 million plus interest to the United States, the Coeur d'Alene Tribe, and the state of Idaho to resolve claims stemming from releases of wastes from its mining operations.
 The agreement will protect people's health, particularly young children, by ensuring the cleanup of areas heavily contaminated with lead, cadmium, arsenic, and other contaminants.